Tsum Valley Trek Permit Cost & Regulations (Updated 2025)

 Only after the year 2008, the Government of Nepal opened this trekking trail while classifying it as a restricted area.
 As a result, you will need to navigate a series of special permits and government regulations to gain entry.
 If you are planning of walking through this sacred valley in 2025, you mustunderstand the latest permit costs and trekking rules.

-What Makes Tsum Valley Trek Special?
+What Makes the Tsum Valley Trek in Nepal So Special?

 Permits Required For The Tsum Valley Trek In 2025